molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In JavaScript, the smallest reusable unit of code is a function.
 Other possible units are an object, a class or a module.
 For example, a unit test for a JavaScript function is some JavaScript code that calls the function.

-For simplicity, let’s write a unit test that deals with a function.
+For simplicity, let us write a unit test that deals with a function.
 But how do we write and execute a test?

 There are numerous ways how to write and run unit tests in JavaScript.
 Popular testing frameworks include [Jasmine](https://jasmine.github.io/) and [Mocha](https://mochajs.org/).
 They may be combined with assertion libraries like [Chai](http://chaijs.com/) and [Unexpected](http://unexpected.js.org/).
 Unit tests are typically executed using test runners like [Jest](https://facebook.github.io/jest/), [Ava](https://github.com/avajs/ava) and [Karma](https://karma-runner.github.io/1.0/index.html).

 In my experience, all these libraries allow to write unit tests that make JavaScript more robust.
 It is mostly a matter of style and taste which one to use.
 For the purpose of this guide, I’ll use widely accepted Jasmine testing framework.

 First of all, we need a function to test.
-Let’s start with the simple, flawed `sum` function:
+Let us start with the simple, flawed `sum` function:

 ```js
 function sum(a, b) {